deepali2806/Projects/README.md

 # Projects
-Projects/implmentations done during Engineering
+Projects/implmentations done during Computer Engineering - Bachelors and Masters

-## A Star Search Algorithm
+## A* (A Star) Search Algorithm

 It is a path search algorithm widely used in AI to navigate robots in completely known terrains.
 It finds the shortest obstacle-free path in a given graph or grid.